ueberdosis/hocuspocus/docs/src/docPages/provider/installation.md

 ## toc

 ## Introduction
-You’ve got your hocuspocus server running?
-Time to take the hocuspocus provider for a test drive!
+You’ve got your Hocuspocus server running?
+Time to take the Hocuspocus provider for a test drive!
 Install it from npm, and start using it with a few lines of code.

 ## Install the provider
-Let’s install Y.js and the hocuspocus provider first:
+Let’s install Y.js and the Hocuspocus provider first:

 ```bash
 # with npm